rackerlabs/support-how-to/content/rackspace-email/delete-a-rackspace-email-mailbox.md

 Before deleting a mailbox, you should be absolutely certain that you do not need any of the data stored in the mailbox.
 If you do need data in the mailbox, you must export the data before deleting the mailbox.
+Data exports must be performed through a [local mail client](/how-to/cloud-office-support-terminology) such as Outlook.

 ### Delete vs. Disable